 NURS 5270 Advanced Clinical Studies II (150 hours): The student's focus is addressing patients with complex acute and unstable conditions.
-Areas of focus are Intensive Care units (medical or surgical), a hospitalist group or emergency medicine.
+Areas of focus are Intensive Care units (medical or surgical for 75 hours along with surgical trauma for 75 hours.
 Students may have more than one preceptor/multiple sites.

 NURS 5810 Advanced Practice Nursing Clinical Practicum (300 hours): 75 hrs. in the summer and 225 hrs. in the fall): Advising from the core faculty will determine the additional sites needed for this course.
 The student assumes increasing independence and subspecialty competencies in selected populations within the hospital environment.
-Areas to consider are: neurology, neurosurgery, renal, endocrine, hematology/oncology, palliative care, and cardiology, infectious disease, ortho/trauma.
+Areas to consider are: neurology, or neurosurgery, renal, endocrine, hematology/oncology, palliative care, and cardiology, infectious disease, ortho/trauma.
 Students may have more than one preceptor/multiple sites.

-\By the end of the NURS 5810 the AGACNP student will be able to demonstrate competencies in most of the specialties and subspecialties within the hospital environment: (cardiology, pulmonology, orthopedics, emergency medicine, palliative care, geriatric care, surgical care, intensive care, hematology-oncology, renal, endocrine, neurology.
-Infectious disease).
+\By the end of the NURS 5810 the AGACNP student will be able to demonstrate competencies in most of the specialties and subspecialties within the hospital environment: (cardiology, surgical trauma, orthopedics, emergency medicine, palliative care, geriatric care, critical care, hematology-oncology, renal, endocrine, neurology/neurosurgery, infectious disease).